ExternalReality/invoices/README.md

 cargo run --bin invoice -- submit -i examples/invoice.toml
 ```

-Currently and invoice is a toml file.
+Currently the system accepts toml encoded invoice files.
 You can look at a valid invoice in the `examples` directory.
 Try to submit the same invoice again.

 ```
 cargo run --bin invoice -- submit -i examples/invoice.toml